-> The boutique section can include someone roasting beautiful coffee at home, or in a tiny space, serving brilliant cups of excellence.
-The boutique/speciality/micro-roasting type can hold up quite well in the industry, but as you grow you may out-grow this area and move into one of the three general categories.
-If you carry on roasting immensely good coffee, and choose your cafes well, you can end up in the top category.
+The boutique section can include someone roasting beautiful coffee at home or in a tiny space, serving brilliant cups of excellence.
+The boutique/speciality/micro-roasting type can hold up quite well in the industry, but as you grow, you may out-grow this area and move into one of the three general categories.
+If you carry on roasting immensely good coffee and choose your cafes well, you can end up in the top category.
 If you get lazy and accept a few middle-level cafes, then you can easily slide down and disappear.

 This is where you decide at what level you want to play.
 Here in Australia, examples of top-quality roasters are Allpress Espresso, Coffee Alchemy, Campos Coffee, Single Origin Roasters, and Toby's Estate.
-This doesn't mean that their coffee is the best, it just means that they have excellent marketing strategies.
+This doesn't mean that their coffee is the best; it just means that they have excellent marketing strategies.
 They will only put their coffee in great cafes with the best machinery.

 Think about the type of cafe that you would like to represent your product.
 Once you know, then think about all of the things that this type of cafe would want.
-Are they currently using La Marzocco level coffee machines or standard coffee machines?
+Are they currently using La Marzocco-level coffee machines or standard coffee machines?
 What coffee are they currently using?
 Look at your branding and ask yourself if the branding matches the category of the market where you are trying to position your coffee.

 There is always room in the top category for more coffee roasters because the top usually has all of the best cafe owners.
 These cafe owners are the type that always pay their bills on time and are happy people who like to chat.
-The top category maybe hard to enter but once there it will make the rest of your marketing a lot easier.
+The top category may be hard to enter, but once there, it will make the rest of your marketing a lot easier.

 The bottom category is easy to enter but isn't good for your brand unless you want to be there.
 The chicken shops, kebab shops, small rough bakeries, convenience stores, and old train station stores will not have much competition, but once entering these shops, your brand will be seen as average or below average.

-On a personal note, I have worked for three coffee roaster companies and by far the best was the company in the top bracket.
-Not only were the people friendlier and happier but the wages were better.
+On a personal note, I have worked for three coffee roaster companies, and by far the best was the company in the top bracket.
+Not only were the people friendlier and happier, but the wages were better.

 To sum up the question, I believe it has a lot to do with where you want to establish your business as a coffee roaster in the overall market.